Insta360 Official Store Sale | SAVE UP TO 15%

 Wind Guard

-Removable wind guard significantly reduces wind noise, delivering clearer audio even during high-speed rides.
+A removable wind guard that significantly reduces wind noise at highway speeds.
+Delivers noticeably cleaner audio even during sustained high-speed riding.

 GPS Preview Remote

-Hands-free control on the move — control your camera from up to 525ft (160m) away while the built-in GPS automatically logs your route, speed, and direction, syncing data directly to your footage in the Insta360 app to create dynamic, data-rich riding videos.
-The built-in mic with dual noise reduction modes cuts through wind and engine noise, capturing clean 24-bit or 32-bit audio even at speed.
-Whether you’re touring, trail riding, or commuting, the GPS Remote turns your camera into a fully integrated riding companion — capturing every mile, hands-free.
+Hands-free camera control from up to 525ft (160m) away.
+The built-in GPS automatically logs your route, speed, and direction—syncing data directly into footage via the Insta360 app for dynamic, data-rich riding videos.
+Built-in mic with dual noise reduction modes captures clean 24-bit or 32-bit audio even at speed.
+This is the closest thing to a fully integrated riding companion for your camera.

 • Copied the URL !